-On this webpage, a Q&A section will be regularly updated by the RIT up till the deadline of the Call for LOI, providing detailed answers to the questions submitted by the applicants.
+On this webpage, a Q&A section will be regularly updated up till the deadline of the Call for LOI by the RIT, providing detailed answers to the questions submitted by the applicants.

-Before submitting your LOI, we encourage you to read the "12 Tips for Getting Your Grant Idea Funded" for helpful advice.
+Before submitting an LOI, applicants are encouraged to read the "12 Tips for Getting Your Grant Idea Funded" for helpful advice.